Trivial Benefits for Limited Company Directors

 The key rules to remember are:

-• The cost must not exceed £50 per person
+• The cost must not exceed £50 per person, including VAT and delivery

-If you’re ever unsure, it’s wise to consult a qualified tax adviser.
+If you’re ever unsure, it’s wise to consult a qualified tax adviser before treating a benefit as tax-free.

 Are Directors Entitled to Trivial Benefits?

-In general, directors of limited companies can receive trivial benefits.
-This is because most directors are considered employees of their companies.
+Yes, directors of limited companies can usually receive trivial benefits.
+This is because most directors are treated as office holders or employees of their companies for tax purposes.

-This £300 cap does not include attendance at annual events, such as a company Christmas party.
+This £300 cap does not include separate exemptions such as qualifying annual events, including a company Christmas party, provided those events meet their own HMRC rules.

-Some companies may have more than five shareholders but still fall under the rules for close companies if all shareholders are also directors.
-In such cases, the £300 cap remains in place for each director.
+Some companies may have more than five shareholders but still fall under close company rules if all shareholders are also directors.
+In such cases, the £300 cap remains important for each director.

 Why Offer Trivial Benefits?